728th Airlift Squadron: Strategic airlift

 Since arriving at McChord in January 1992, the 728th has participated in numerous real world contingency, peacekeeping, and humanitarian relief missions.
 In addition, the 728th provides active support for Phoenix Banner, Copper and Silver missions.
 The 728th's highest priority missions assist in the support of the president and vice president as well as secret service operations.
 In January 1997, a 728th crew repatriated the remains of five U.S. service members form Beijing, China, members of the Consolidated B-24J Liberator bomber crew that crashed near Liuchouw, China in August 1944 after returning from a bombing mission.

 The squadron was selected as the first of three associate reserve squadrons to transition to the Boeing C-17 Globemaster III.
 The first C-17 was delivered McChord 30 July 1999.
 The squadron's first operational C-17 mission, in November 1999, was a mission to Hanoi, Vietnam, where remains of 11 American servicemen, from the Korean War and the Vietnam War, were repatriated at the same time – the first time remains from two separate wars were repatriated on the same mission.

 On 14 February 2003, the 728th was mobilized to support Operations Enduring Freedom (OEF) and Iraqi Freedom (OIF).
 From February 2003 until 13 February 2005, 728th aircrews flew combat airlift missions into Iraq and Afghanistan, performing engine running onloads/offloads of troops and equipment and flying aeromedical evacuation missions of wounded personnel.
-Members of the 728th also participated in the combat airdrop of the 173d Airborne Brigade over northern Iraq on 26 March 2003.
-The 728th received the Air Force Meritorious Unit Award for its support of OEF and OIF from February 2003 to February 2005.
+Members of the 728th also participated in the combat airdrop of the 173d Airborne Brigade over northern Iraq on 26 March 2003 as.
+The 728th received the Air Force Meritorious Unit Award for the period from 14 February 2003 to 13 February 2005 for its support of OEF and OIF.